syncfusion-content/fileformat-docs/FileFormat/PDF/Working with DigiralSignature.md

 {% highlight vb.net %}
 [VB]

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim document As New PdfDocument()

-'Add a new page.
+'Adds a new page.

 Dim page As PdfPage = document.Pages.Add()

 Dim graphics As PdfGraphics = page.Graphics

-'Create a certificate instance from PFX file with private key.
+'Creates a certificate instance from PFX file with private key.

 Dim pdfCert As New PdfCertificate("PDF.pfx", "syncfusion")

-'Create a digital signature.
+'Creates a digital signature.

 Dim signature As New PdfSignature(page, pdfCert, "Signature")

-'Set an image for signature field
+'Sets an image for signature field

 Dim bmp As New PdfBitmap("syncfusion_logo.gif")

-'Add time stamp using the server URI and credentials.
+'Adds time stamp by using the server URI and credentials.

 signature.TimeStampServer = New TimeStampServer(New Uri("http://syncfusion.digistamp.com"), "user", "123456")

-'Set signature info.
+'Sets signature info.

 signature.Bounds = New RectangleF(New PointF(0, 0), bmp.PhysicalDimension)